-Pupils are normally transferred between the ages of 111⁄2 and 12 1⁄2 so that they will have the opportunity to complete at least four years of secondary education.
-Parents will be informed of the school arrangements no later than December of the year preceding the date of transfer.
+Pupils are normally transferred to secondary school between the ages of 11 1⁄2 and 12 1⁄2 to ensure that they will have the opportunity to complete at least four years of secondary education.
+Parents will be informed of the transfer arrangements no later than December of the year preceding the date of transfer.

 There are excellent transition opportunities available to our pupils.
 These include transition days, STEM workshop days and visits from staff.
-Curriculum frameworks are designed to ensure continuity of learning
+Curriculum frameworks are designed to ensure continuity of learning.
 There are extended transition arrangements for identified pupils to support this process.

-Pupils from Holmston Primary usually transfer to:
+Pupils from Holmston Primary usually transfer to :

+Belmont Academy

-Belmont Academy 8 Nursery Road Ayr KA7 3SN
+8 Nursery Road

+Ayr

+KA7 3SN